About Us

 How we work

-We manage the national platform lgbteducation.scot on behalf of the Scottish Government, which hosts resources, national guidance, professional learning for teachers, and information for parents and carers.
+We manage the national platform lgbteducation.scot on behalf of the Scottish Government, providing resources, national guidance, professional learning for teachers, and information for parents and carers.

-We also deliver the Digital Discourse Initiative programme in collaboration with the Institute for Strategic Dialogue (ISD) to support schools in countering the effects of online hate and disinformation.
+We deliver our programmes with national and international partners, including the Institute for Strategic Dialogue (ISD) in Germany, supporting schools to respond to the effects of online hate and disinformation through the Digital Discourse Initiative.

-We work in close partnership with local authorities, schools, and teachers.
-We have a national Teachers’ Network, whose members help shape our resources, and all of our Education Officers are GTCS-registered teachers.
+We work in close partnership with local authorities, schools, and teachers, alongside a wide range of education partners at local, national, and international levels.
+All of our Education Officers are GTCS-registered teachers.

-We are proud to be an affiliate of the EIS, NASUWT, and STUC.
+We are proud to be affiliated with the EIS, NASUWT, and STUC, and have strong links to Scotland’s trade union movement.

 Recognition of our work